 May 2 to August 31, 2017, at the Reuben & Helene Dennis Museum, Beth Tzedec Congregation, 1700 Bathurst Street, Toronto.
 Open to the public during synagogue hours, Sunday to Thursday, from 8 a.m. to 7 p.m., Friday until 3 p.m.
 Open Friday evening and Saturday to synagogue attendees.

-Seventy-two years after the Holocaust, western Ukraine is still replete with remnants of Jewish communal life, but the community’s history has all but vanished from popular consciousness.
+More than seventy years after the Holocaust, western Ukraine is still replete with remnants of Jewish communal life, but the history of that community has all but vanished from popular consciousness.
 In June 2016, for three weeks I explored the cities of Lviv and Chernivtsi and their surroundings, drawn to the area by its abundant Jewish material culture.
 Lviv, part of Poland before the war, and Chernivtsi, part of Romania, had significant and large Jewish populations, as did the nearby towns.
-Today, a surviving Jewish population of a few thousand struggles to preserve community sites and historical artifacts, with help from abroad.
+Today, western Ukraine’s much-reduced Jewish population of a few thousand faces an overwhelming task as it struggles to preserve community sites and historical artifacts, even with significant help from abroad.